PoisotLab/ms_network_prediction/manuscript.md

 networks [@Gross2020ModMod], or to understand how spatial dispersal graphs can inform conservation actions [@Albert2017AppNet].
+As @Pilosof2017MulNat suggest, ecological networks intrinsically contain multi-layers, as they are shaped by evolution, dispersal, environmental heterogeneity, among others.

+However, the potential of links between larger subsets causes a combinatoric explosion which increases the number of predictions we would need to make with our already scarce data.
+*Prima facie*,
-As @Pilosof2017MulNat suggest, ecological networks intrinsically contain multi-layers, as they are shaped by evolution, dispersal, environmental heterogeneity, among others. *Prima facie*, increasing the dimensionality of the object we need to predict (the multiple layers rather than a single network) may make the problem complicated.
+increasing the dimensionality of the object we need to predict (the multiple layers rather than a single network) may make the problem complicated.
 But multi-layer networks encode ecological constraints -- of dispersal, of evolution, and of niche suitability.
 One question that is worth investigating is whether the multi-layer structure of ecological networks may *improve* the predictibility of interactions.
 Indeed, this is the case for social networks [@Jalili2017LinPre; @Najari2019LinPre; @Yasami2018NovMul].
-In short, although simple networks have captured a great deal of the complexity of interactions, exploring more intricate ways in which species interact might require that we make room for hypergraphs and multi-layer networks in our predictive framework.
+Although at the moment it seems bests to address our understanding of simple networks, exploring the more intricate ways in which species interact might require that we make room for hypergraphs and multi-layer networks in our predictive framework.

 ### How do we determine what interaction networks are feasible?